emanguy/feature-branch-bot/README.md

 image so the bot can easily be used in CI or other forms of automation.
 The strategy for building on Linux (which will be the primary target) is still TBD at the moment.
 I also plan to add local development instructions to this README at a future date.

+If you want to take a shot at running locally on a Mac, just install `libgit2` and `pkg-config` from homebrew, then set up a config file and run `go run .` in the root directory.